folkertdev/reversible-debugger/tfp-submission/paper.md

     deriving (Eq, Show)
 ```

-We can then finally define two stepping functions
+### ?

 ```haskell
 forward :: Location -> Participant -> Session ()
 backward :: Location -> Participant -> Session ()
 ```

-# future work
+# Concluding Remarks and Future Work

-- also store state of the global protocol and use it to step
+- also store the currenent position in the global protocol and use it to step
 - make informed decisions when a branch of a choice fails

-# Conclusion

 # Bibliography